What Is Phishing

 Reasons Why Phishing Attempts Are More Likely Right Now

-Phishing attempts rely on humans to make a mistake that allows the bad actor to gain the information they are looking for.
-This means that these messages will often relate to things that are currently going on.
+Phishing attempts rely on humans to make a mistake that allows the bad actor to gain the information or access they are looking for.
+This means that these messages will often relate to things that are currently going on or things that are easily exploitable.

 Tips for protecting yourself